vinayguggeri/JK-flip-flop/README.md

 action does not occur.<br />
 <br />
 Thus, to overcome these two drawbacks,JK flip flop was invented.<br />
-The design of JK flip flop is same as that of SR flip flop but consists of a clock,extra two 3-input NAND gates.Here<br />
+The design of JK flip flop is same as that of SR flip flop but consists of a clock,two input AND gates are replaced <br />
-J=S and K=R and with the third input of each NAND gate connected to the outputs at Q and Qbar.<br />
+by two 3-input NAND gates.Here J=S and K=R and with the third input of each NAND gate connected to the outputs at Q and Qbar.<br />
+The cross-coupling of the SR flip-flop permits the previous invalid condition of S=R=1 to be used to produce the toggle action<br />
+as the two inputs are now interlocked.
 <br />
 The truth table of JK flip flop is shown below:<br />
 ![image](https://user-images.githubusercontent.com/96101971/156820419-de9ed47e-0551-4f14-aeed-bb83b7493cad.png)